Photo by Tammy Doran

 - (2) $18 Emmaus Avenue Laundromat Gift Certificates

 - (5) Pactimo Water Bottles with $5 Starbucks Gift Cards

 - (1) T-Town Hoodie from Valley Preferred Cycling Center

 Ride so Others May Ride

 World Bicycle Relief is mobilizing people through the Power of Bicycles.
 With six assembly facilities, WBR is empowering people across Africa.
 So far WBR has provided bikes in Angola, Botswana, Kenya, Malawi, Mozambique, Rwanda, South Africa, South Sudan, Sri Lanka, Tanzania, Uganda, Zambia and Zimbabwe.
 Specially designed, locally assembled bicycles are provided to entrepreneurs, healthcare workers and students across rural Africa through sustainable work-to-own and study-to-own programs.
 WBR also trains field mechanics to ensure access to maintenance and spare parts.
-To date the Lehigh Wheelmen and LWA members have donated bicycles to WBR.
+To date the Lehigh Wheelmen and LWA members have donated 80 bicycles to WBR.

 Ride so Others May Ride

 Community Bike Works is more than learning how bikes work; it’s learning how life works.
-At risk children from center city Allentown team up with mentors for a 12-week course in bike mechanics and safety.
+At risk students from center city Allentown team up with mentors for a 12-week course in bike mechanics and safety.
 They learn work skills and see the satisfaction of turning a broken bike into a functional one.
 On graduation, students earn their refurbished bike and a new helmet.